ceilfors/ceilfors.github.io/_drafts/retrospective.md

 including more *engineering* and reducing *administration* tasks.
 I gathered data from the internet on various companies' build engineer job descriptions then ask for the change.

-# The unused power
+# Utilise your unused power

 Many of us have little knowledge of what the management team is responsible for.
-We know that they are there to *manage*, but we do not know what there is to be *managed*.
+We know that they are here to *manage*, but we do not know what there is to be *managed*.

 > The manager’s function is not to make people work, but to make it possible for people to work.